Marco Sturm: Post-Bruins (2010–2014)

 While his recovery from knee surgery was nearly complete, Sturm was traded to the Los Angeles Kings on December 11, 2010, in exchange for future considerations.
 The deal with the Kings had almost been finalized nine days prior, but had initially fallen through.
 On December 21, Sturm was activated from injured reserve and joined his new team wearing the #10 jersey, as his usual #16 was retired by the Kings for Hockey Hall of Fame centre Marcel Dionne.
 After scoring 5 goals and 9 points over 17 games with the Kings, Sturm was placed on waivers on February 25, 2011.
 The following day, he was claimed by the Washington Capitals.
 Playing 18 games with Washington, he recorded one goal and seven points.
 In the playoffs, he added a goal and three points over nine games as the Capitals were eliminated in the second round.

 Sturm became an unrestricted free agent in the off-season, and the Vancouver Canucks expressed interest in signing him.
 He consulted with countryman Christian Ehrhoff, who had played defence with Vancouver for two years before signing with the Buffalo Sabres that summer.
 Ehrhoff recommended the team and Sturm signed to a one-year, $2.25 million deal on July 1, 2011.
 The Canucks had been Stanley Cup finalists the previous season and Sturm later explained he believed Vancouver was his "best chance" to win a championship.
 General manager Mike Gillis acknowledged the risk in signing Sturm, given his two knee surgeries in the past three years.
 Beginning the season on the second line, Sturm struggled with his new team.
-Less than a month into the season, on October 22, 2011, he was traded to the Florida Panthers, along with fellow veteran forward Mikael Samuelsson for forwards David Booth and Steven Reinprecht, as well as a third round pick in the 2013 draft.
+Less than a month into the season, on October 22, 2011, he was traded to the Florida Panthers, along with fellow veteran forward Mikael Samuelsson for forwards David Booth and Steven Reinprecht, as well as a 2013 third-round pick.
 Sturm appeared in 49 games for Florida in 2011–12, including all 7 games of the Panthers' first-round playoff loss to the New Jersey Devils.

 Following the NHL lockout Sturm began the season as an unrestricted free agent before eventually signing with Kölner Haie in the Deutsche Eishockey League.
 The signing was officially announced by the team on February 3, 2013.
 He announced his retirement from the game of ice hockey on January 27, 2014.